dotnet/iot/src/devices/Amg88xx/README.md

 public void ClearAllFlags()
 ```
 *Note*: resetting the interrupt flag is only required if you want to clear flags while the readings are still within the hysteresis span.
 See interrupts section for further details on interrupt behavior.
+*Note*: the thermistor overflow flag is only menthioned in early versions of the reference specification.
+It is not clear whether this is a specification error or a change in a newer revision of the sensor.
 <br/><br/>

 ### Frame Rate